elpie89/elpie89.github.io/_posts/2014-08-26-MR-Material-pass-support.md

 tags: [maya, mentalray]
 ---

-Just for future reference, sometimes a blog may also serve in this
+Just for future reference, sometimes a blog may also serve as a notebook

  <!--more-->